 ABOUT THE ARTIST

-Santa Barbara art and nature photographer Cheryl Medow creates images that entice the viewer to enter the natural world and envision her wild birds, in imaginary and real environments.
+Santa Barbara photographic artist Cheryl Medow creates images that entice the viewer to enter the natural world and envision her wild birds, in imaginary and real environments.
 Using classical and contemporary tools, Medow layers her photographs, weaving them together to create visual narratives.

 Cheryl Medow’s background in the arts is diverse.
 Medow studied ceramics at the famed Chouinard Institute and received a BA in Art from UCLA, concentrating on life drawing with charcoal and pastels.
 Continuing her art education, she studied printmaking at Hand Graphics in Santa Fe, New Mexico and digital printmaking with Mac Holbert and John Paul Caponigro in Santa Barbara.
-With this classical training in the arts and her new found 21st Century tools, including digital photography and Photoshop, Medow found her calling: traveling around the world searching for birds to photograph and creating new images in her studio.
-Both worlds enhance her curiosity about birds and puts her into a creative flow of life.
+With this classical training in the arts and her new found twenty-first century tools, including digital photography and Photoshop, Medow found her calling: traveling around the world searching for birds to photograph and creating new images in her studio.
+Both worlds engage and enhance her curiosity about birds and puts her into the creative flow of life.

 Since first exhibiting her work in 2006, Medow has received many accolades and her work is held in many private collections.
-There have been numerous articles written about her work including Proof.National Geographic - An Altered Reality by Becky Harlan and Inspire Adobe Photoshop For The Birds by Alyssa Coppelman in August of the same year.
+There have been numerous articles written about her work including Proof.National Geographic - An Altered Reality by Becky Harlan and Inspire Adobe Photoshop For The Birds by Alyssa Coppelman.
+Medow was a featured artist in the August 2017 publication of LensWork #131.

 Medow is represented by PDNB Gallery in Dallas Texas.